North Dakota State College of Science

 If you live in North Dakota and you’re ready to build a hands-on career, a trade school can get you working faster than a four-year college.
 Most programs take two years or less, and many prepare you for industry certification or licensing.
 The key is to choose the right school for your trade and location.
 Here’s what you need to know before enrolling.

-Trade careers are in steady demand across North Dakota.
+Trade careers have ongoing hiring needs across North Dakota.
 Skilled workers keep the oil fields running, maintain farm equipment, wire new housing developments, and staff healthcare facilities.
 Employers are looking for workers who can do the job safely and right the first time.
-That's why classroom training and hands-on experience are so important.
+That’s why classroom training and hands-on experience are so important.

 A trade school will: